-I’ve been privileged during my years of practice as an adoption attorney to help hundreds of birth parents place their children for adoption with loving adoptive families.
+I’ve been privileged during my years of practice as an adoption attorney to represent hundreds of birth parents who have placed their children for adoption with loving adoptive families.
 I have the utmost admiration and respect for biological parents who make the incredibly selfless and courageous decision to place their child for adoption.

 Can I choose the parents for my baby?

 Yes, you choose the adoptive family for your baby.
 Our office will work with you to help you decide on the best family to raise your child.

 How much can I find out about the adoptive parents?

 Prospective adoptive parents usually prepare a “profile” which is an autobiography together with photographs.
 The profile shares personal information about themselves including their extended family and friends, other children, parenting philosophy and their hopes and dreams for a family.
 You can also connect with the prospective adoptive parents over the phone, Skype, email or text, as often as you wish, and can even arrange to meet in person.
 As a birth parent, you are asked to provide background information to share wth your chosen adoptive family.
 The information includes your family history, children, birth father information (if available), and medical history.
 The information you provide has lifelong benefits for your child.

 In addition to my personal opinion about whether a particular family is the right one to adopt my child, what other assurances do I have that the prospective adoptive parents are suitable parents?